Benjamin-Lawson23/osTicket_ticket_lifecycle/README.md

 <h2>Step 5: Assess the priority of the ticket</h2>

 <p>When tickets arrive, the priority will often be initially determined by the user, so it may not have been accurately assessed according to the IT department's criteria.
 Here, we can read that the issue is that Adobe Reader is not working.
-As a helpdesk professional, you can determine and set the priority.</p>
+As a helpdesk professional, you can determine and set the priority.
+In the image, helpdesk professinal Jane Doe decided that the priority is 'High'.</p>

 <p>
 <img src="https://imgur.com/ngoXGMw.png" width="50%" alt="Disk Sanitization Steps"/>